qinyi-li-2020/qinyi-li-2020.github.io/content/authors/admin/_index.md

 #      Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

 I am currently a 4th-year Master of Informatics student studying at the University of Edinburgh.
+Experienced in deep learning research in the speech domain through my fourth-year undergraduate dissertation focused on addressing the complexities and resource constraints in training and executing speech processing systems.
 Aspiring to contribute to research in speech and hope to advance my knowledge and broaden my perspectives on cutting-edge AI research.